amrobbins/Thor/README.md

   7. Educate users about the different pieces and strategies in a straightforward and understandable way.
 Point users to the latest trends and research.
 Have a newsletter.

-This framework is for Linux, and has been tested on Ubuntu 18.04 and 20.04.
+This framework is for Linux, and is currently being developed using Ubunut 22.04.

 Dependencies, with installation directions for Ubuntu:
   1. sudo apt-get update